tatianegercina/FinTech/01-Lesson-Plans/01-Intro-to-FinTech/2/LessonPlan.md

 ### 5. Instructor Do: Anaconda Virtual Environments (20 min)

+In this activity, instructors walk through students on how to check that they have Anaconda properly installed on their machines as well as how to create and initialize a Python virtual environment.

 * Complete a quick check to ensure students have conda installed `conda` and added to their path.

 * Open up the console and have students follow along.